Black Farmers Sue The Federal Govt. For Unkept Promises Of Billions In Debt Relief - NewsBreak

 Black Farmers Sue The Federal Govt.
 For Unkept Promises Of Billions In Debt Relief

-The lawsuit claims the federal government breached its contract with socially disadvantaged farmers under the American Rescue Plan Act (ARPA), which was expected to pay off U.S. Department of Agriculture (USDA) loans held by 15,000 Black, Native American, Alaskan Native, Asian American, Pacific Islander, and Hispanic and Latino farmers.
+The lawsuit claims the federal government breached its contract with socially disadvantaged farmers under the American Rescue Plan Act (ARPA), which was expected to pay off USDA loans held by 15,000 Black, Native American, Alaskan Native, Asian American, Pacific Islander, and Hispanic and Latino farmers.

 “Black and other farmers of color did exactly what the government asked them to do.
 They maintained or expanded their operations to strengthen America’s food supply during the COVID-19 crisis,” Crump said.
 “They believed the U.S. government’s promises.
 They took Congress and the Administration at their word, expecting that the government would pay off their debt, as the USDA promised in writing.
 Instead, it was 40 acres and a mule all over again, 150 years later – broken promises that doomed generations of Black farmers to become sharecroppers and robbed Black families of billions in intergenerational wealth.”